jean-pierreBoth/coreset/README.md

 corresponding modules.
 The distances are provided by the crate [anndists](https://crates.io/crates/anndists).

-A sub-crate provides the binary *fromhnsw* provides an implementation of the trait *MakeIter* to run the coreset algorithm on data stored in Hnsw structures provided by the crate [hnsw_rs](https://crates.io/crates/hnsw_rs).
+The workspace sub-crate *fromhnsw* provides an implementation of the trait *MakeIter* to run the coreset algorithm on data stored in Hnsw structures of the crate [hnsw_rs](https://crates.io/crates/hnsw_rs).

 ## License